AbbiS03/AbbiS03/README.md

 - 👋 Hi, I’m @AbbiS03
 - 👀 I’m interested in learning to code anything.
 I am learning what I can when I can.
 - 🌱 I’m currently learning web development on The Odin Project
 - 💞️ I’m looking to collaborate on not sure yet.
-Possibly question I have as I learn.
+Possibly questions I have as I learn.
 - 📫 How to reach me I am on the TOP Discord server!
 My Discord username is Abbi#5466.

 <!---